Bilal2453/coro-docs/docs/coro-http.md

 The `@string` syntax in this section links where the said structure was used TODO[9].
 Any function referring to one of the listed structures here will also give a link at its type definition for easier browsing.

 ### HTTP Header
 A table structure representing an HTTP(s) header.
 The structure is a two-length strings array, the first entry is the header-name, and the second entry is the header-value, both as string.
-See the [officially available HTTP(s) 1.1 fields](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) for more information about headers.
+See the [rfc2616 paper](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) for more details about the officially acceptable HTTP headers.

 #### The Structuring
 **Full**: `{header-name, header-value}`.